 - Contribute to responsible development of new technical knowledge

-- Take leadership roles in addressing domestic or global bioengineering-related issues
+- Take leadership roles as individuals or in teams to address domestic or global bioengineering-related issues

 ABET Learning Outcomes

 Engineering programs must demonstrate that their graduates have:

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors

 - An ability to communicate effectively with a range of audiences

 - An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts